 I came up with this recipe at the end of the summer, trying to savor the rest of my fresh tomatoes and zucchini.
 It's filling on a cool end of August night, but light at the same time.

 I came up with this recipe one afternoon when my daughter woke up from her nap with a cold.
 My initial thought was comfort, followed by "soup."
-I had $10 in my pocket and was able to make this.
+I had $10 to contribute to something homemade and yummy.
+Thanks Kroger.

 This is a fresh tasting chicken Alfredo dish my whole family loves.